Chen--Ruan cohomology and orbifold Euler characteristic of moduli spaces of parabolic bundles: Introduction

+where the right-hand side denotes the usual Euler characteristic. \end{theorem} The reason for taking the Higgs field to be zero from Section \ref{orbifold euler characteristic section} onwards is that the $\Gamma$--action on the cohomology of the parabolic Higgs moduli is not well understood yet; for example, the action on the cohomology of $M^{\alpha}_{\xi,H}(r,d)$ is expected to be non-trivial (which is the case for usual Higgs moduli, cf. \cite{HP12}), whereas a key ingredient in the above proof is that $\Gamma$--action on the cohomology of the parabolic moduli $M^{\alpha}_{\xi}(r,d)$ is trivial \cite[Proposition 4.1]{BD10}.\\

 Finally, in Section \ref{chen-ruan cohomology section}, we study the Chen--Ruan cohomology groups for the orbifold $M^{\alpha}_\xi(r,d)/\Gamma$ when the rank $r$ is a product of \textit{distinct} primes, $r$ and $d$ are coprime, and for \textit{any} system of generic weights.
-As discussed above, apart from understanding the connected components of the fixed point loci $M^{\alpha}_\xi(r,d)^{\eta}$ for $\eta\in\Gamma$, one of the other main challenges is the computation their degree-shift numbers.
-This is done in Corollary \ref{degree-shift number collary}.
+As discussed above, apart from understanding the connected components of the fixed point loci $M^{\alpha}_\xi(r,d)^{\eta}$ for $\eta\in\Gamma$, one of the other main challenges is the computation of their degree-shift numbers.
+This is done in Corollary \ref{degree-shift number collary}, where the conditions on $r$ and $d$ mentioned in the beginning of the paragraph plays a crucial role (cf. Proposition \ref{Gamma action on components}).
 We conclude Section \ref{chen-ruan cohomology section} with a study of the Chen--Ruan product.
 The multiplicative structure is obtained using a certain Chen--Ruan poincar\'e pairing, which we describe in our context (Definition \ref{chen-ruan pairing}).
-We then give a necessary condition for the product to be nonzero in certain cases (see Lemma \ref{chen-ruan product lemma} and the corollary following it).
-Unfortunately, this only provides a partial description of the product, and a complete description of the product in full generality is still unknown.
-It would be interesting to understand the product structure in more detail later in future.\\ It is worth mentioning that the degree-shift numbers in the more general case of parabolic Higgs moduli is already known; in Higgs context these numbers are also referred to as Fermionic shifts (see \cite[Page 16]{GO18}).
+We conclude the section by giving a necessary condition for the product to be nonzero in certain cases (see Lemma \ref{chen-ruan product lemma} and the corollary following it).\\ It is worth mentioning that the degree-shift numbers in the more general case of parabolic Higgs moduli is already known; in Higgs context these numbers are also referred to as Fermionic shifts (see \cite[Page 16]{GO18}).
 The determination of these numbers for parabolic Higgs case is much easier due to the presence of a particular type of symplectic structure on those moduli, which is unfortunately not available in our case, which makes their determination more difficult and interesting.